nimblehq/recent-apps-thumbnail-hiding/README.md

 In order to provide an option to cover the hiding app thumbnail on more and more devices, this lib adds support to apply [FLAG_SECURE](https://developer.android.com/reference/android/view/WindowManager.LayoutParams#FLAG_SECURE).

-This support is provided as an *option* and *disabled* by default, to enable it, extend your activity to `RecentAppsThumbnailHidingActivity` and override `enableSecureFlagOnLowApiDevices = true`, `enableSecureFlagOnDevicesWithCustomGestureNavigation = true`, or both.
+This support is provided as an *option* and *disabled* by default, to enable it:

+1. extend your activity to `RecentAppsThumbnailHidingActivity`.
+2. override `enableSecureFlagOnLowApiDevices = true`, `enableSecureFlagOnCustomGestureNavigationDevices = true`, or both.

     ```kotlin
     class MainActivity : RecentAppsThumbnailHidingActivity() {